andrewvaughan/template-core/.github/CONTRIBUTING.md

 the overall, squashed commit.

-For example, if the overall effort was trivial with a single line change, and the title of the commit message clearly states everything needed for future developers, the necessity of a body may be in question (although, this is rare and commonly limited to operational changes).
-However, if the context includes the delivery of a feature or the fix of a bug, it's critical that the body exist and contain enough information to be informative for future developers.
+For example, if the overall effort was trivial with a single line change, and the title of the commit message clearly states everything needed for future developers, the necessity of a body may be negligible.
+This is rare and commonly limited to operational changes.
+If, however, the context includes the delivery of a feature or the fix of a bug it's critical that the body contain enough information to provide context for future developers.

 In such cases, the Primary Commit Message body **must** follow these requirements: